eduNEXT/tutor-contrib-edunext-distro/README.md

 # Themes

-Declare the path of your themes using `tutor config save --set DISTRO_THEMES_ROOT="your_path"`, by default the themes path goes here **/openedx/themes**
+Declare the path of your themes using `tutor config save --set DISTRO_THEMES_ROOT="your_path"`, we recommend use **/openedx/themes**

 :warning: **NOTE**: From Olmo version Distro has not defaulted themes path.
-Now it is necessary to add the themes path in ``config.yml`` file or running command above.
+Now it is necessary to add the theme's path in the ``config.yml`` file or run the command above.

 ## How to add a theme

-You can override the default themes on the config.yml but this will remove them if you don't define them again.

 Set the themes to clone: